Watson Centre Society for Brain Health

-At Watson Centre for Brain Health our mission is to improve the lives of people who have suffered traumatic brain injuries, acquired brain injuries or concussions.
+At Watson Centre Society for Brain Health, our mission is to improve the lives of people who have suffered traumatic brain injuries, acquired brain injuries or concussions.
 Our team of experts work with clients to develop customized programs that help stimulate the brain’s capacity to grow and change.

 According to Brain Injury Canada, 160,000 Canadians sustain brain injuries or concussions every year and more than one million Canadians live with the effects of an acquired brain injury.
 After a brain injury (or a severe concussion) a person’s ability to process and understand information often slows down, which then affects their ability to live independently.
 We are trying to change that.